Noise Levels in Idle Hour, Lexington, KY | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Idle Hour

 Average noise levels for Idle Hour residents, grouped by direction from the center of Idle Hour.
-Western Idle Hour carries the highest population-weighted average; Northern Idle Hour carries the lowest.
-Just 29% of residents in Northern Idle Hour live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in Western Idle Hour.
+The highest population-weighted average is in western Idle Hour; the lowest is in northeastern Idle Hour, where just 26% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Northern Idle Hour